api3dao/oev-docs/docs/reference/oev/searchers/index.md

 Continue running your old MEV bots in parallel with the OEV Relay integration.
-In case the OEV Relay experiences downtime, your old searcher bots will still be able to execute opportunities as it did before integrating OEV data feeds.
+In case the OEV Relay experiences downtime, your old searcher bots will still be able to execute opportunities as they did before integrating OEV data feeds.

 ## Adapting to OEV Auction Integration